-We all need a go-to pasta sauce in our arsenal, and this one is it for me.
-This perfect creamy tomato sauce (aka pink sauce) is just that - perfect.
-It's an incredibly easy sauce to make with plenty of shallots and garlic, a little spice from red pepper flakes, tomato paste for that easy concentrated flavor, and of course heavy cream.
-A weekly staple sauce that comes together in no more than 15 minutes.
+We all need a go-to pasta sauce in our arsenal, and this one is it for me – super easy creamy tomato sauce made from scratch (aka pink sauce).
+It's full of flavor with only a few ingredients; shallots, garlic, a little spice from red pepper flakes, tomato paste for a deep tomato flavor, and of course heavy cream.
+A weekly staple dinner that comes together in no more than 15 minutes.

 - Garlic: Always load up on garlic.
-Three cloves is the sweet spot, but you could definitely add more if you want.
+Three cloves is the sweet spot, but you could definitely add more or less if you want based on your taste.

-- Red pepper flakes: Adding a sprinkle of red pepper flakes gives this sauce the slightest kick - you could definitely leave this out though.
+- Red pepper flakes: Adding a sprinkle of red pepper flakes gives this sauce a little kick - you could definitely leave this out though.

 - Heavy cream: Of course how the sauce gets its creaminess.